The Earth Language Grammar and the method to organize information

 3) Free

-You have to be free to choose the way for your expression to fit to your field/sense/level of EL,
+You have to be free to choose the way for your expression to fit to your field/sense/level of EL, as with many simpler characters or with a few complicated base overlays; or selecting from various options for combinations.

-the object and the verb of an EL sentence must be free to be equally convenient for any users.
+Also the sequence of the subject, the object and the verb of an EL sentence must be free to be equally convenient for any users.

 The EL sentence and the general syntax